Top 10 Password Managers

 2014.
 Intel buys password manager PasswordBox

-Intel is buying PasswordBox, a password management startup founded two years ago.
-PasswordBox not only offers secure logins and auto-generated passwords, but also a method of securing your digital legacy.
-Like a will, PasswordBox lets you transfer those assets to a family member or co-worker.
-The acquisition of PasswordBox brings together a few different themes: Intel’s ambition to move deeper into value-added services for enterprises; the rise of computer hacking in our increasingly networked world; and the bigger move to add more password protection services, exemplified also by the growth of standalone companies like Okta and Centrify as well as moves from larger companies like Microsoft to bundle ID management services into their cloud-based offerings.
+Intel is acquiring PasswordBox, a startup specializing in password management, which was founded two years ago.
+PasswordBox not only provides secure logins and automatically generates passwords, but also offers a means to safeguard your digital legacy.
+Similar to a will, PasswordBox enables the transfer of these assets to a family member or co-worker.
+The acquisition of PasswordBox brings together several key themes: Intel's aspiration to delve deeper into value-added services for enterprises, the increasing prevalence of computer hacking in our interconnected world, and the broader trend of expanding password protection services.
+This trend is evident in the growth of standalone companies such as Okta and Centrify, as well as efforts from larger companies like Microsoft to incorporate ID management services into their cloud-based offerings.

 2014.
 Zoho Vault Browser Extensions enable secure auto-login to websites and applications

-Zoho equiped its online password manager Zoho Vault with browser extensions for Chrome and Firefox.
-These browser extensions are designed to make your day-to-day password management and auto-logon activities seamless.
-Once you install and deploy the Zoho Vault extension, you’ll be able to perform most of your password management operations from whichever site you are on.
-So from now you don’t have to leave a site, go to Zoho Vault, and then return to the site just to create or manage your passwords.
-Instead, you stay put as the browser extension helps you auto-fill and auto-logon – all from the website or application login page itself.
+Zoho has enhanced its online password manager, Zoho Vault, by integrating browser extensions for Chrome and Firefox.
+These extensions are specifically designed to streamline your daily password management tasks and automatic login activities.
+By installing and deploying the Zoho Vault extension, you gain the ability to conveniently handle most password management operations directly from any website you're on.
+This eliminates the need to navigate away from the site, access Zoho Vault separately, and then return to the site just to create or manage your passwords.
+With the browser extension, you can now stay on the site and leverage its auto-fill and auto-login features directly from the website or application login page itself.